Case History of the R-2600 Engine Project

 Edited and Rewritten by AEHS member Jay Smith

 "Case History of R-2600 Engine Project" documents problems of the Wright R-2600 familiar to those who fly behind Lycomings and Continentals: cylinder corrosion, piston ring wear, excessive oil consumption.
-The original report, like all ATSC Case Histories, consist of a summary, a brief, and supporting documents.
+The original report, like all ATSC Case Histories, consists of a (9-page) summary, a (37-page) brief, and a file of supporting documents.

 The R-2600, designed and produced by the Wright Aeronautical Corporation, originated from the company's specification #439, September 23, 1936.
 The Air Corps bought one experimental engine for $40,000 in October 1936.
 The Air Corps Materiel Division tested the engine March 10 to May 24 of 1936.
 The Chief of the Experimental Engineering Section at Wright Field then recommended the R-2600 as an approved engine type.
 Authority for Purchase #149860 provided for 467 R-2600-3 engines on contract W535 AC-12061 for $4,857,582.70.